mjaymeyer/aeris-aair-home-assistant/README.md

 3. Hit save and the unit will reboot once more and you should see any display changes if you made them.

+4. Note that you can enter your purifier back into DFU Mode over this interface.
+This way you can flash a new firmware to it without having to unscrew the top to get to the board again.

 ### Home Assistant

 #### Defining Sensors and Fan